 People suffering from heart, lung, liver and kidney disease.

-If you suspect legionnaires and have breathing difficulties it is important to get medical attention as soon as possible as it can cause severe pneumonia and you may need to be on antibiotics for a few weeks.
+If you suspect you have been in contact with Legionella and have breathing difficulties it is important to get medical attention as soon as possible as it can lead to severe pneumonia, and you may need to be on antibiotics for a few weeks.
 If it is left untreated it can be fatal.